swacamp/web/_posts/2000-04-04-contact_en.md

 ## Contact

-Our team is reachable as a whole in the following channels:
+The organizing team as a whole can be reached the following ways:

 * E-mail via <info@swacamp.org>
 * Twitter as [@swacamp](https://twitter.com/swacamp)